Copyright © MyEdSpace Limited 2025.

 If our supply of our content is delayed by an event outside our control, we contact you as soon as possible to let you know and do what we can to reduce the delay.
 As long as we do this, we won't compensate you for the delay.

 Your legal right to change your mind.
-You have a legal right to change your mind about your subscription and receive a refund of what you paid for it.
+For certain users based in the UK/EU, you have a legal right to change your mind about your subscription and receive a refund of what you paid for it.
 This is subject to some conditions, as set out below.

 The deadline for changing your mind.
-If you change your mind about your subscription, you must let us know no later than 14 days after:
+If you qualify, you can change your mind about your subscription, you must let us know no later than 14 days after:

 • the day you set up your subscription; if the course includes live classes